sairam-prasad-g/pharos_lab_assignment/README.md

 # Acknowledgement

-This project was developed as part of the **Pharos Analytics Lab Data Engineer Assignment** to demonstrate practical data engineering skills using Azure Databricks, PySpark, Delta Lake, and Medallion Architecture.
+This project was developed as part of the **Pharos Analytics Lab Data Engineer Assignment** to demonstrate practical Data Engineering skills using Azure Databricks, PySpark, Delta Lake, Unity Catalog, and the Medallion Architecture.